 Peer Review Policy

 The practice of peer review is to ensure that only a good research paper is published.
+We assign two-three or more reviewers for the total number of articles in each issue.
 All manuscripts are following the procedure outlined below:

 IJOHMN follows the policy of screening papers before sending them for full peer review.
 In the initial screening, the manuscript is reviewed for plagiarism, poor grammar, outside the aim and scope of the journal.
-If any paper fails to meet the general requirements, paper can get rejected.
-This screening process takes 5-7 working days and if these papers meet the minimum criteria, then they are passed on to at least two experts for further quality review.
+If any paper fails to meet the general requirements, the paper can get rejected.
+This screening process takes 5-7 business days and if these papers meet the minimum criteria, then they are passed on to two-three experts for further quality review.

 Peer Review Policy

 It is a process by which experts evaluate scholarly works and analyze the content.
 Its objective is to ensure and maintain the high-quality standards of our publishing house.

 The Peer Review Policy works as another checkpoint to make sure that only good and original quality work is published.
 All submitted manuscripts are read by our Editorial Staff who are experienced in their fields.
 We select only those research papers that meet our standards are sent for peer review and finally for publication.

 Peer reviewers are ideally experts in their fields who are not part of the journalís editorial staff.
 When a manuscript is submitted to IJOHMN, a double-blind peer review process is followed to accomplish the basic requirements determined by our protocol.

 IJOHMN follows the double-blind review process.
 In this process, the author and the reviewer are anonymous to each other.
 The peer-review process helps the publishing organization to select worthy research work for publication.
 In the peer-review process, the decision to publish a manuscript is the prerogative of a journal editor or the journal's editorial board.